Arthur Goldberg: Resolution 242

 In 1967, Goldberg was a key drafter of Resolution 242, which followed the 1967 Six-Day War between Israel and the Arab states.
 While interpretation of that resolution has subsequently become controversial, Goldberg was very clear that the resolution does not obligate Israel to withdraw from all of the captured territories.
 He stated that:

-The notable omissions in language used to refer to withdrawal are the words the, all, and the June 5, 1967, lines.
-I refer to the English text of the resolution.
-The French and Soviet texts differ from the English in this respect, but the English text was voted on by the Security Council, and thus it is determinative.
-In other words, there is lacking a declaration requiring Israel to withdraw from the (or all the) territories occupied by it on and after June 5, 1967.
-Instead, the resolution stipulates withdrawal from occupied territories without defining the extent of withdrawal.
-And it can be inferred from the incorporation of the words secure and recognized boundaries that the territorial adjustments to be made by the parties in their peace settlements could encompass less than a complete withdrawal of Israeli forces from occupied territories [italics by Goldberg].

 Goldberg's role as the UN ambassador during the Six-Day War may have been the reason why Sirhan Sirhan, the assassin of Robert F. Kennedy, also wanted to assassinate Goldberg.